GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/6-lab.md

         }
     }

-    // This function builds an array of unique random numbers containing the number of items based on the number passed to it.
-    // The sortOrder parameter determines whether to sort the array in ascending or descending order.
+    /*  buildArray2 builds an array of unique random numbers containing the number of items based on the number passed to it.
+The sortOrder parameter determines whether to sort the array in ascending or descending order. */

     function buildArray2(items: number, sortOrder: 'ascending' | 'descending'): number[] {
         let randomNumbers: number[] = [];